mossgreen/mossgreen.github.io/_posts/2018-04-08-spring-data-jpa-101.md

 ## Custom JPA Queries

 - The “findBy” clause is the main query keyword.
 What follows is the “Column Name” then the query “Constrain” such as Contains, Containing, GreatherThan, LessThan etc.
-- “And” and “Or” are used as conjunction to join two or more query criteria similar to MySQL’s “AND” and “OR”
+- “And” and “Or” are used as a conjunction to join two or more query criteria similar to MySQL’s “AND” and “OR”

 ## References